sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_data.rst

 For more information about how edX changes the data in these fields, see :ref:`Data Obfuscation Methods`.

-..
-Gabe's work that involves "finding potentially sensitive metadata in course exports and removing it.
-This is done for both course structure and for course content.
-It involves applying a whitelist of known xblocks with permitted attributes and children, and anything not on the list is removed.
-It also involves scrubbing the course policy file " TBD

 ************************************
 Types of Event Data in RDX Packages
 ************************************